GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 Three numbers matter more than the rest:

-- Total premium paid over the term.
+2. Total premium paid over the term.
 Yearly premium × years.
-This is the real out-of-pocket.
+The real out-of-pocket.

-If the agent's "guaranteed maturity" figure is below the total premium paid in the early years, you are looking at protection, not savings, regardless of how it is being pitched.
-That is a feature of pure term — not a flaw.
+If the agent's "guaranteed maturity" figure sits below the total premium paid in the early years, you are looking at protection, not savings, regardless of how it's pitched.
+A feature of pure term, not a flaw.

 How much cover does a 30-year-old in Nepal actually need